-Franchise Tax: In 2016, the Legislature voted to greatly expand the franchise tax to include all types of businesses, specifically LLCs.
+Franchise Tax: In 2016, the legislature voted to greatly expand the franchise tax to include all types of businesses, specifically LLCs.
 LABI opposed the expansion of this "pay-to-play" tax that unduly harms small businesses and places an added layer of taxation on capital investment.
 LABI seeks the permanent repeal of the uncompetitive franchise tax.

-Business Tax Burden: Oppose the elimination, reduction or modification of any tax exemptions, deductions, exclusions or credits, including the inventory tax credit.
-Oppose the imposition or increase of any taxes or fees, including those on energy or energy resources, which would increase the imbalance in the tax/financial burden borne by business in Louisiana.
+Business Tax Burden: Oppose the elimination, reduction or modification of any tax exemptions, deductions, exclusions or credits, including the inventory tax credit, unless a commensurate reduction in the relevant tax occurs.
+Oppose the imposition or increase of any taxes or fees that would increase the imbalance in the tax/financial burden borne by business in Louisiana.
 Support efforts to limit or reverse judicial expansion of the business tax burden.